felipetala/felipe-tala-folio/README.md

-# Welcome to your Felipe Tala's Personal Webpage Projcet
+# Welcome to Felipe Tala's Personal Webpage Projcet

 Hi, my name is Felipe.
 People would describe me as a down to Earth, "man of the people".
 I enjoy having real connections with high-purposed people, and learning their stories and motivations.